 - Submission of a copy of transcript(s) to the TCC healthcare program.

-- Submission of a syllabus from each healthcare course completed or currently enrolled in (no fax or email will be accepted).
-Syllabi should include course learning outcomes, course schedule and all related lab and clinical activities.
+- Submission of a syllabus from each healthcare course completed or currently enrolled in, to include course learning outcomes, course schedule, and all related lab and clinical activities.
+No fax or email will be accepted.

 - Complete any testing required at the discretion of the chair of the healthcare program.

 - Transfer must occur within one year of leaving the former program.

 - Transfer into the last semester of the program is not permitted.

 - Twenty five percent (25%) of all coursework must be completed at TCC.

 - Space must be available for the student in the semester of transfer and in specified courses

 - Transfer is contingent upon successful submission and verification of criminal background checks, negative drug screening, completion of all health requirements and CPR certification.